2003 standoff in Abbeville, South Carolina: The standoff

 Early on December 8, 2003, a highway worker contacted police accusing Arthur and Steven Bixby of making threatening statements and again disrupting the laying out of survey stakes along Highway 72.
 Abbeville County Sheriff's Deputy Sgt.
 Daniel "Danny Boy" Wilson responded to this complaint, arriving at the Bixbys' home around 9:15 AM, only to be shot by Steven Bixby at point-blank range with a 7mm Magnum rifle.
 At both Steven Bixby's trial and at Rita Bixby's trial, the prosecution presented evidence that Steven Bixby dragged Wilson into the house, used Wilson's handcuffs to cuff his hands behind his back, made a "citizen’s arrest" of Wilson for trespassing and read him his Miranda rights.
 Wilson was then held hostage for the next fourteen hours, sometime during which he died from his wound.
-Wilson had been shot by a hunting rifle, which Steven Bixby had fired.
-The shot was fired by Steven Bixby from inside the Bixby home through a window and struck Danny Wilson underneath his armpit.
+Additional evidence showed that Steven Bixby was inside the Bixby home when he fired the hunting rifle through a window and struck Wilson underneath his armpit.
 After making vain attempts to contact Wilson, authorities sent State Constable Donnie Ouzts to investigate.
 Within minutes, Ouzts was fatally shot as well.

-At Steven Bixby's trial, testimony by forensic pathologist Dr. Brett Woodard, who performed the autopsies on the slain officers, gave the jury physical descriptions of the wounds sustained by Wilson and Ouzts.
-Jurors also viewed the two officers' dried but still blood-stained shirts, along with other personal effects they carried that day.
-Woodard described how the bullets entered each of the men, explained the damage they created inside the body, and determined each gunshot as the cause of death.
-A "rifle-type" weapon killed both men.
-"There was an entry wound in the (right) back and an exit wound in the front near a left shirt pocket," Woodard said of Ouzts’ wound.
-"There was also a reopened wound related to recent cardiac bypass surgery, marked by an incision.
-That incision gave way under the pressure of the bullet."